 The Command element uses the idref attribute to identify the command that should be executed.
-The command in this case produce a result set (see page 352) with 3 rows and 8 columns.
+The command in this case produce a result set (see page 341) with 3 rows and 8 columns.
 The result will be two nodes for each row, with the label of the Name column in the result set.

-The label1 attribute can be set to any other valid variable, a combination of several variables or even static text:
+The label can be changed by setting it to any other valid variable, a combination of several variables or even static text:

-'''

-label1="${sybase-ase.getLogins.Default Database}"

-'''
+label="\${sybase-ase.getLogins.Name} (\${sybase-ase.getLogins.Default Database})"